tuongphantrue/vn-stock-price-emailer/README.md

 ## Important caveats

-None of these are documented, versioned, or guaranteed APIs - they're the public endpoints behind each provider's own app, reverse-engineered rather than officially supported.
+Neither Yahoo Finance nor TradingView are documented, versioned, or guaranteed APIs - they're public JSON endpoints behind each provider's own app, reverse-engineered rather than officially supported.
 They can change shape, rate-limit, or block traffic without notice.
 Treat this as a personal watchlist/notification tool, not a trading system - always confirm prices with your broker before acting on them.

-**Yahoo Finance and TradingView** are globally-hosted and have worked reliably from GitHub Actions. **CafeF, VNDirect, and SSI** are Vietnamese domestic sites and have each been confirmed blocked from GitHub Actions' cloud IPs in three different ways (CafeF: a fake-success empty response;
-VNDirect: the connection times out; SSI: an outright 403 Forbidden) - same likely root cause (a WAF rejecting known datacenter IP ranges), three different symptoms.
-They're kept in the code because they may still work run from a non-cloud IP (your own machine, a self-hosted runner, or via a proxy - see below), and cost nothing to try even when they fail.
+Three domestic Vietnamese sources - CafeF, VNDirect, and SSI's iBoard - were also tried and removed.
+Each was confirmed blocked from GitHub Actions' cloud IPs in a different way (CafeF: a fake-success empty response; VNDirect: connection timeout; SSI: 403 Forbidden) despite being correctly implemented against real, working endpoints - same likely root cause (a WAF rejecting known datacenter IP ranges), three different symptoms.
+A proxy service offering residential/ISP IPs (not datacenter) would likely be needed for a domestic VN source to work from a cloud CI runner; not something this version of the script attempts.

 ## Setup